Kingxukai/linux/Documentation/core-api/list.rst

     | sidewalk |---->| Pic |---->| Pio |--'
     '----------'     '-----'     '-----'

-In State 2, after we've moved Dimitri to the tail of sidewalk, the situation changes as follows::
+In State 2, after we've moved Dimitri to the woke tail of sidewalk, the woke situation changes as follows::

         .-------------------------------------.